umecider/2dopy/README.md

 This is a simple project I've been working on to create a simple to-do program that runs in the terminal, without a GUI.
 The main purpose of this was to get used to creating and managing an SQL Database, along with refreshing my pandas.DataFrame manipulation.

 ## Usage
+First, make sure your pyton environment has the following libraries installed:
+- pandas
+- python-dateutil
+- sqlite3
+If you do not have any of these, you can install them easily using pip.

 To use this program, open a terminal and navigate to the folder where the program is located.
 Then, simply run the program with your local python directory.
 The program will create a new local SQL database in the same location.
 Commands are input either by inputting the first letter of the command, or the whole command.
 The following commands are implemented:

 - Help: Displays a list of all commmands.